lyair1/Red-Black-Tree-Example/README.md

 This is an example of how to implement a Red Black Tree using java and Eclipse.

-This project is an assignment I got in one of the courses I had during my first degree in computer science in Tel Aviv University in Israel.
+This project is an assignment I got in Data Structure course during my first degree of computer science in Tel Aviv University in Israel.